Commerce Inn: History

 The space Commerce Inn occupies was built as a carriage house, and dates to 1911.
 A speakeasy formerly occupied the space.
 Later, it housed restaurants Blue Mill Tavern, then Grange Hall (which later rebranded as "Blue Mill"), then Commerce, and finally Fifty, which closed in 2018.

 The restaurant was founded by restaurateurs and married couple Jody Williams and Rita Sodi, their third collaborative project after Via Carota and Bar Pisellino, and fifth overall.
 Williams and Sodi considered opening a restaurant like Commerce Inn for ten years.
-They drew inspiration from cookbooks collected by Williams' family, as well as a mutual interest in Shaker aesthetics.
+They drew inspiration from cookbooks collected by Williams' family, as well as a mutual interest in Shaker aesthetics, furniture, and values.
+Williams has said that the restaurant aims to "honor" what the Shakers "were doing".

 The lease for the restaurant's space was signed in 2019.
 The opening of the restaurant was delayed by the COVID-19 pandemic.
 Williams and Sodi focused on takeout and retail sales as a means of keeping their other businesses afloat.
 Commerce Inn opened in December 2021.